chronoscan-capture/chrono-api/docs/README.md

 Documentation for the ChronoAPI module.

-This module gives access from external programming tools to the main ChronoScan Desktop/Enterprise features.
+This module give access from external programming tools to the main ChronoScan Desktop/Enterprise features.